 Author: Michael Cardman, Legal Editor

-Updated to reflect an increase in Connecticut's minimum wage, effective January 1, 2016.
+Updated to reflect an increase in Vermont's minimum wage, effective January 1, 2017.

 HR and legal considerations for employers regarding deductions above the minimum wage.